Visiting the Alhambra in Granada is a very special experience.

 Buying Alhambra tickets on the day

 If you want to push your luck, you can try to purchase tickets on the day from the ticket vending machines at the Alhambra’s ticket office pavilion.
-You will only be able to purchase tickets to visit the monument on that day and only up to 2 hours prior to your visit to the Nasrid Palaces.

 What to do if Alhambra tickets are sold out